Introduction

 Review of Professional Accounting Education Programs

-- IFAC member bodies shall regularly review and update professional accounting education programs that are designed to achieve the learning outcomes in IES 3.
+- IFAC member organizations shall regularly review and update professional accounting education programs that are designed to achieve the learning outcomes in IES 3.

-- Professional accounting education programs are designed to support aspiring professional accountants to develop the appropriate professional competence by the end of IPD.
-Such programs may include formal education delivered through qualifications and courses offered by universities, other higher education providers, IFAC member bodies, and employers, as well as workplace training.
-The design of professional accounting education programs may involve substantive input from stakeholders other than IFAC member bodies.
+- Professional accounting education programs are designed to support aspiring professional accountants to develop the required level of professional competence by the end of IPD.
+Such programs may include formal education delivered through qualifications and courses offered by universities, other higher education providers, IFAC member organizations, and employers, as well as workplace training.
+The design of professional accounting education programs may involve substantive input from stakeholders other than IFAC member organizations.

 - The requirement to review and update professional accounting education programs on a regular basis reflects the rapidly-changing and complex environment within which professional accountants operate.
 A typical review cycle may be three to five years, but it may be appropriate to undertake a more frequent review, for example to take account of changes in legislation, regulations, and standards relevant to professional accountants.

-- IFAC member bodies shall establish appropriate assessment activities to assess the professional skills of aspiring professional accountants.
+- IFAC member organizations shall establish appropriate formal assessment activities to assess the professional skills of aspiring professional accountants.

-- IES 6, Initial Professional Development - Assessment of Professional Competence (2015), provides the principles that apply to the design of assessment activities used to assess the professional skills and other elements of professional competence.
+- IES 6, Initial Professional Development - Formal Assessment of Professional Competence (2026), provides the principles that apply to the design, delivery, and oversight of assessment activities used to formally assess the professional skills and other elements of professional competence.

 Tools for Implementation